 3. Re-engage lapsed shoppers with a customer re-engagement automation.

-4. Use segments and tags to organize your audience and learn more about them.
+4. Use CRM tools to organize your audience and learn more about them.

 It’s worth the effort, too.
-Segmented campaigns, for example, are opened an average of 14.31% more than non-segmented campaigns.
-Organize people based on what makes sense for your business and your goals.
-You might talk to your biggest fans by creating a segment based on average order value.
+Targeted campaigns help you send more relevant messages to the right people, which leads to better open rates.
+Start by organizing people based on what makes sense for your business and your goals.
+You might talk to your biggest fans by creating a segment based on purchase likelihood.
 Or you can thank the customers who left you positive feedback by tagging them.
 The possibilities are as vast as your audience is unique.

 5. Celebrate all you did this season and how you’ll improve in the next.